Automattic/super-cool-ad-inserter-plugin/docs/adding-ads.md

 With the above markup in the Text Widget in this Inserted Ad Position, the ad looks like this in the post:

 ![advertisement for bagpipes on the post page](./img/scaip-ad-on-post.png)

+## Setting How Ads are Displayed in Posts

+The SCAIP provides great flexibility in how and where ads are displayed in posts.
+For details see [Ad Display Settings](display-settings.md).